intel/opencl-intercept-layer/docs/controls.md

 ### Execution Controls

-##### `ExitOnEnqueueCount` (uint64_t)

-If set to a nonzero value, the Intercept Layer for OpenCL Applications will exit the application on achieved enqueue count.
-This can be used to debug sporadic issues in applications.
-In case issue is not visible in identified faulting kernel, not needed to wait application normal exit

 ##### `NoErrors` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will cause all OpenCL APIs to return a successful error status.

+##### `ExitOnEnqueueCount` (uint64_t)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will exit the application when the enqueue counter reaches the specified value.
+This can be useful to debug sporadic issues by exiting an application immediately, without needing to wait for the application to exit normally.

 ##### `NullContextCallback` (bool)